pavatus/ait/docs/_posts/2024-02-02-tardis-console.md

 ## How do I use a TARDIS Console?
 If you're having a hard time finding the controls, you can use a [**Sonic Screwdriver**]({{ site.baseurl }}{% post_url 2024-03-09-sonic %}).
 Alternatively, you're able to turn on debugging mode for viewing entity **hitboxes**, using F3+B which will toggle the debug **hitbox** mode.

 Right or left click on any of the controls to activate them.
-Certain controls - like the **throttle** - need you to crouch to increment them fully up or fully down but will do normal increments while free-standing.
+Certain controls - like the **throttle** - need you to crouch to increment them fully up or fully down but will do normal increments while freestanding.

 The **Increment Control** is a special control, however; it goes from 1-10-100-1000, and you can also crouch to decrease down instead of increasing up the scale.

-The **Coordinate System** (X, Y and Z) require you to right click to decrease the increment from the current position and require you to left click to increase the increment from the current position.
+The **Coordinate System** (X, Y and Z) require you to right-click to decrease the increment from the current position and require you to left-click to increase the increment from the current position.

 The **Dimension Control** will change the destination dimension from one dimension to another.
-Right click the control to change the dimension.
+Right-click the control to change the dimension.

 The **Exterior Facing Control** will change which direction exterior faces next time you land ranging from North, East, South and West.
-Right click the control to change the facing clockwise.
+Right-click the control to change the facing clockwise.

 The **Fast Return Control** will set the destination coordinates to the last location the TARDIS landed.
-Right click the Fast Return control to activate fast return, click it again to set the destination to your current location.
+Right-click the Fast Return control to activate fast return, click it again to set the destination to your current location.

 The [**Protocol Controls**]({{ site.baseurl }}{% post_url 2024-01-01-TARDIS-Protocols %}) are explained in this webpage.